About The Simulator

 Note: Special care should be taken when using a Foley catheter.
 Cuff inflation should only be attempted when the catheter is in the proper position inside the bladder.
 Just as in a real patient, the cuff must be completely deflated before the catheter is removed.
 Improper use of a Foley catheter can result in damage to the simulator.

-- Lack of sufficient lubrication may make inserting the catheter difficult — see Set Up – C. Lubrication.
+- Lack of sufficient lubrication may make inserting the catheter difficult.
+See Set Up C instructions.

-- Water does not flow even after proper insertion — check fluid administration set water level.
-If there is still no water, remove catheter and repressurize the system following Set Up – A. To fill the Simulated Bladder.
+- Water does not flow even after proper insertion.
+Check fluid administration set water level.
+If there is still no water, remove catheter and repressurize the system to fill the Simulated Bladder.
+See Set Up A instructions

 - Dried Lubricant Obstruction.
 Use the supplied obstruction tool to clear dried lubricant from the simulated urethra.
 Follow Lubrication and Catheterization Procedures using the obstruction tool.
 Flush the system with warm water to completely clear the obstruction and any added lubrication.